Joe Bastardi: Biography

 Bastardi was born in Providence, Rhode Island.
-He spent his childhood moving frequently, first to Texas in 1960, then to Somers Point, New Jersey in 1965.
+He spent his childhood moving frequently, first to Texas in 1960, then to Somers Point, New Jersey, in 1965.
 He enrolled at Penn State University, where he was a member of the varsity wrestling team.
 He graduated with a bachelor's degree in meteorology in 1978.
 In 1992 Bastardi married Jessica Jane Strunck, also a Penn State graduate.
 They have a son Garrett (born 1996) and a daughter Jessica (born 1998).
 In his free time, Bastardi enjoys bodybuilding, and has won the NABBA American Bodybuilding Championships.

 Bastardi worked for AccuWeather from 1978 until February 2011.
 He joined WeatherBell Analytics LLC as Chief Forecaster in March 2011.

 His work

 Bastardi's forecasts were previously offered free to the public on AccuWeather's main site.
-However, in the early 2000s, AccuWeather launched its "professional site," and his forecasts were made available to paying subscribers only, up until his departure from AccuWeather in 2011.
+However, in the early 2000s, AccuWeather launched its "professional site", and his forecasts were made available to paying subscribers only, up until his departure from AccuWeather in 2011.
 Despite his recent focus on private forecasting, Bastardi occasionally appears on cable news channels, such as CNN and Fox News.

-Bastardi produced several weather analysis videos, including "Bastardi's Big Dog" and "Long Ranger".
+Bastardi has produced several weather analysis videos, including "Bastardi's Big Dog" and "Long Ranger".
 His Long Ranger video features his thoughts on long-range trends.
 In addition to his videos, Bastardi contributed to official AccuWeather press releases, such as annual winter forecasts.
 Bastardi wrote a column that summarized his views in the videos.
-Bastardi sometimes contributed columns several times a day when a storm is approaching.
-He maintains that he has not taken a day off since 2002, including "Christmas and Easter."
+Bastardi sometimes contributed columns several times a day when a storm was approaching.
+He maintains that he has not taken a day off since 2002, including "Christmas and Easter".

 As of October 2022 Bastardi is currently a Chief Forecaster at WeatherBELL Analytics LLC.
 At WeatherBELL Analytics he provides frequently updated blog postings and videos on the weather through WeatherBELL Premium, as well as services for commercial clients.
 Bastardi prefers to make definitive, rather than probabilistic, predictions.